mathornton01/afgencomp/README.md

 # Package Installation

-This vignette is distributed and maintained along with the software in `afgencomp`.
+If you are looking to install
-However, if you happen to find your way to this vignette, and are looking to install the `afgencomp` R-package you may do so via one of several routes:
+the `afgencomp` R-package you may do so via one of several routes:

 * Install the Software from A Source Distribution using `install.packages()`